3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: Technical Details

 The proof is involved, and we will build up to it slowly over the course of many lemmas.
-First, we recap the theorem and give an outline of the proof.
+First, we recap the theorem and give an outline of the first stages of the proof.
 Note that notation, particularly the $w, w'$ and $\tilde{w}$, in this outline is simplified, and does not match the notation used in the remainder of this section.

-\begin{repthm}{lemma:K_modding}[Repeated] $\sigma$ is contained in $H$ \textit{iff}, after modding out by $K$, the coset containing $\sigma$ is contained in $H^E$.
-That is: